Two short You Tube videos: personal messages of "Why I am Unitarian Universalist:"

 - Satan is a created being.
 He was once an angel but is now

 an all-evil tormentor of humanity.

-- Salvation is attained by repentance and trusting Jesus
+- Salvation is attained by repentance of past sins, and trusting Jesus

 Christ as Lord and Savior.